rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 ** Primary analysis at clinical cut-off 31 January 2006

-a Relative to control arm
+a relative to control arm

 In the FOLFOX treatment subgroup, the median PFS was 8.6 months in placebo and 9.4 months in bevacizumab treated patients, hazard ratio (HR) = 0.89, 97.5% CI = [ 0.73 ; 1.08 ] ; p-value = 0.1871, the corresponding results in the XELOX treatment subgroup being 7.4 vs. 9.3 months, HR = 0.77, 97.5% CI = [ 0.63 ; 0.94 ] ; p-value = 0.0026.